Law of Variable Proportions

 What is the Law of Variable Proportions?

-The law of variable proportions means that when the quantity of one input is increased, and the quantity is constant, then the resulting increase in output will rapidly increase at first, after which it will start decreasing and soon decline.
-All this makes the businesses understand how to manage their resources effectively and the impact it will create on the production.
+The law of variable proportions means that when the quantity of one input is increased, and the amount is constant, the resulting output increase will rapidly grow, after which it will start decreasing and declining.
+All this helps businesses understand how to manage their resources effectively and the impact they will have on production.

 Once the understanding is achieved, the businesses can solve the challenges, increase efficiency, and cater to economic growth.